-The same goes for organizations designing their emergency response strategy.
-Not every situation can be predicted, but it’s wise to assess your current risks and make plans on how you would respond.
+The same goes for any emergency response strategy.
+Not every situation is predictable, but it’s wise to assess your current risks and make plans on how you would respond.
+That plan starts with message templates.
+In this post we will talk about the four most important types of emergency notification message templates–and even give you access to a few templates that we have built.

 Get Ahead of the Emergency